2025 Annual Report Introduction

 Reginald Beliveau

-Leon and Anne Berthiaume
+Leon Berthiaume

 Robert Bessette